alexenson/ec2-elb-for-beginners/README.md

 This repository shows all the steps needed to create EC2 services on AWS.
 Using AWS Auto Scaling and Elastic Load Balancing.
 All the necessary code and steps are provided.
-For an even better in-depth experience and explanation, it is best to have access to Digital Cloud Training's AWS Serverless for Beginners course. https://learn.digitalcloud.training/courses
+For an even better in-depth experience and explanation, it is best to have access to Digital Cloud Training's AWS EC2 for Beginners course. https://learn.digitalcloud.training/courses